exoriente/nodice/03_combat.md

 ## Resolution

 The combatant with the highest score wins.
 If the difference between the combat levels is three or more the combat is resolved at the end of the same round.
 If the difference is less than three, the combat is resolved at the end of the scene.
-Such a situation is called *tied combat* and the combatants cannot disengage without risking life and limb.
+Such a situation is called *prolonged combat* and the combatants cannot disengage without risking life and limb.
 Combat lock is resolved only at the end of combat or when other characters intervne or other events influencing the balance.
 Then the situation is evaluated anew.

+### Pressing back

+Often, during prolonged combat, the combatant with the lower combat level is driven backwards by their attacker.
+Whether or not this happens is up to the combatant with the highest score.
+They can decide to press their opponent back or not.
+If they do, each round of combat will move the combatant with the upper hand 5 feet forward and forces their opponent back 5 feet.
+This continues until the balance of combat changes or until the underdog cannot be pressed back further due to reaching a wall or other obstacle.
+Fighting with their back against a wall will give a combatant a combat penalty, so when this happens, it might trigger immediate resolution, if this means the underdog becomes outclassed.

+Driving combatants back is possible in ganging up scenarios.
+Multiple warrior might drive a dangerous moster back, or the other way around.
+Whether driving back is possible is up to the storyteller.

+If big creatures are involved the distance driven back may be scaled up to match the size of the combatants with the upper hand.

+### Bonuses and penalties

+- `-1` : Fighting with your back to a wall or other obstacle
+- `-2` : Fighting with your back to a precipice or similarly dangerous feature of your environment

 ## Ganging up